Chinonsoprisca/LITA_BOOTCAMP/README.md

 ### Data Source

 ### Tools Used
-Microsoft Excel for Data Cleaning, Analysis and Visualization SQL - Structured Query Lnaguage for quering of Data Github for Portfolio Building
+- Microsoft Excel for Data Cleaning, Analysis and Visualization
+- SQL - Structured Query Lnaguage for querying of Data
+- Github for Portfolio Building